-“A better choice, live potted Christmas trees, available at farmers’ markets, gardening centers and some tree farms, can later be planted outdoors, in the yard, a school or park (check if your parks department will accept donated trees).
-Or, before discarding your cut tree, check with your department of sanitation or public works, which may recycle cut trees into mulch or stack them as “fences” to prevent coastal erosion, as is done in southern Louisiana.”
-1
+“A better choice is a live potted Christmas tree, available at farmers’ markets, gardening centers and some tree farms.
+It can be planted outdoors in the yard, or donated to a school or park (check if your parks department will accept donated trees).
+Or, before discarding your cut tree, check with your department of sanitation or public works, which may recycle cut trees into mulch or stack them to help prevent coastal erosion, as is being done in coastal areas such as New Jersey.

 Cut Tree, Certified by Coalition Farm Members

 This Coalition Group of Christmas Tree Growers agrees to farm using methods that are conscious of the environment and to submit their farms to an ongoing series of independent physical audits that verify compliance with strict certification program standards.

 Certifying their farms is the grower’s way of communicating with the public in such a way that the consumer can know with confidence that the Christmas tree they are buying for their home was grown in an environmentally friendly manner.
 Look for the certified tag on Christmas trees grown by Coalition farm members at your local area Christmas tree retailer or tree lot.